zyishai/sea-trader/README.md

 ## 🚀 What's Coming Next
 > These features are in active development!

-- Advanced weather system affecting travel times
+- Banking and warehouses system
+- Reputation-based trading advantages
+- Port-specific events and quests
 - New ports to explore with unique opportunities
-- Specialized cargo missions
-- Port-specific events and quests
-- Reputation-based trading advantages
-- Historical events affecting markets

 ## 🤝 Join the Crew